Everything you need to know about switching broadband providers during the coronavirus outbreak.

 BT is still delivering equipment such as Smart Hubs and TV boxes as usual.

-Installations requiring an engineer are still going ahead where possible for vulnerable customers and for people without any connection.
+Installations requiring an engineer are still going ahead if needed for all customers, including those who are vulnerable and those stuck without any broadband.

 Improvements for BT customers